A Tale Worth Telling

 Like a once-cherished garment that has been relegated to the back of the closet, Brooks Brothers was a bit tattered and forgotten when History Factory first helped out with an archiving project in 1982.

 Founded in 1818, America’s oldest clothing retailer had lost its way.
-Once one of the country’s most aspirational and innovative brands, Brooks had been through a series of ownership changes and ill-advised business decisions that brought company morale, customer satisfaction and product quality to an all-time low.
+Once one of the country’s most aspirational and innovative brands, Brooks Brothers had been through a series of ownership changes and ill-advised business decisions that brought company morale, customer satisfaction and product quality to an all-time low.

 The turnaround began in 2001 when Claudio Del Vecchio purchased Brooks Brothers.
-Unlike previous owners, Del Vecchio was eager to explore the Brooks Brothers’ archives, which were maintained by History Factory.
+Unlike previous owners, Del Vecchio was eager to explore the Brooks Brothers archives, which were maintained by History Factory.
 What he and his team found there gave Brooks Brothers a clear game plan to recapture the luster of the brand.

 From the company’s earliest days, the relationship between sales associate and customer was key to Brooks Brothers’ success.
-In addition to forming long relationships, associates kept order books that were a gold mine of information.
+In addition to forming long-term relationships, associates kept order books that were a gold mine of information.
 The employees not only took notes on what was sold but also jotted down other items customers wanted or had seen in other countries.

 Inspired by insights from the archives and guidance from History Factory, Brooks Brothers identified three areas where the company’s legacy could be used to make future improvements: